 Laura Golino de Lovato is the Executive Director of Northwest Pilot Project (NWPP), a nonprofit organization providing housing assistance, transportation, and advocacy to very low-income seniors in Multnomah County.
 Laura has over 25 years of fundraising and nonprofit management experience, providing leadership in fund development, strategic planning, and community engagement.
 Laura worked at Oregon Food Bank, joining that organization after making the Portland area her home over 10 years ago, and rising to the position of Director of Development, Marketing and Communications.
 She has volunteered with SCRAP, OPAL Environmental Justice, Portland Festival Symphony, and the PDX Jazz Board of Directors.
 Laura holds a Master’s degree in Library and Information Science from Simmons College, Boston.

-Gwendolyn Turner is Head of Equity, Inclusion, Diversity and Talent Engagement for Northwest Permanente, PC and independent Physician lead organization partnered with Kaiser Permanente.
-Gwendolyn is responsible for a wide range of companywide programs and initiatives that support, drive and influence diversity strategy and patient experience.
-Gwendolyn has over 20 years of corporate and entrepreneurial experience with companies including Pfizer, Kellogg, Kraft Foods, and Northwestern University.
+Gwendolyn Turner is Head of Diversity, Equity, Inclusion and ESG for Myriad Genetics.
+Gwendolyn is responsible for a wide range of company-wide programs and initiatives that support, drive and influence diversity strategy and patient experience.
+Gwendolyn has over 25 years of corporate and entrepreneurial experience with companies including Kaiser Permanente, Pfizer, Kellogg, and Kraft Foods.
 Gwendolyn earned her Master of Science in Law from Northwestern University, Pritzker School of Law, and her Bachelor of Science in Economics from Southern Illinois University at Carbondale.
 Gwendolyn is passionate about preserving the legacy of jazz and promoting jazz education in schools.

 As a twelve-year-old, Terry took his transistor radio to the upstairs of his southeast Portland home to search for distant stations broadcasting jazz.
 He has been discovering the creativity, diversity, and joy of jazz ever since and regularly attends PDX Jazz and other live music and theater performances.
 He began his support of PDX Jazz in 2008, volunteering at the Jazz Festival, and has worked at each Festival and numerous other events since.
 Terry is a CPA and attorney specializing in advising global companies on international and domestic tax and associated business matters, including those related to mergers, acquisitions, bankruptcies, and planning.
 He reluctantly and temporarily turns off the jazz on the audio system when he has evening calls with business colleagues in India and elsewhere in Asia.